Slow entropy for abelian actions: Transversal Hausdorff Dimensions

-$(4)$ We consider the case when crossing the Lyapunov hyperplane.
 There may be several exponents changing their sign.
 However, we do not need to consider these exponents, instead we only consider those exponents remain to be positive.
 The argument in (3) works in this case.
 We omit the details here.